pooja-thalur/511_SimilarityMatching/README.md

 # 511_SimilarityMatching
-As part of our Big data project, we are creating a similarity matching project for schools
+As part of our Big data project, we are creating a similarity matching model for schools